collective/templer.core/README.txt

 if you need more control over the final output of your package.

 At any time in the question-and-answer process, you may type a ``?`` at the prompt to recieve in-line assistance with the current question.

+If you wish to quit the process at any time during the questions, simply enter ``q`` at the prompt.

 Additional Script Functions
 ---------------------------